tmurakam/googleplay_dev_scraper/README.md

-Android Market / Google Checkout Scraper
+Google Play / Google Checkout Scraper
 ========================================

 Introduction
 ============

-This tool is designed to download CSV files for android market from google checkout site automatically.
+This tool is designed to download CSV files for Google Play from google checkout site automatically.

 It can download following CSV files.